panda-luminosity-detector-group/LuminosityFit/docs/Troubleshooting.md

 This contains a serialized instance of the `PndLmdFitDataBundle` after the fit.
 That means the C++ object was written to the ROOT file and be read out again (must be cast to `PndLmdFitDataBundle` by hand though).
 Inside, there is an elastic data bundle that inherits from some other classes and contains a 2D Histogram.
 That is important.

-In a TBrowser, it should look like this:
+In a TBrowser, it should look like this (for 15.0 GeV):

 ![goodFit](lmd_fit_good.png)